autocrossblog/autocrossblog.github.io/_posts/2011-05-07-color-for-the-wrap-has-been-decided.md

 image:
 categories: [ 350z, Nissan ]
 ---
-A week ago I posted a “question” on Facebook to see what color we should wrap the 350z in.
+A week ago I posted a “question" on Facebook to see what color we should wrap the 350z in.

 Well it looks like the final tally is 31/13/13